The National Patient Blood Management Collaborative

 Patient Blood Management (PBM) is a multidisciplinary approach that promotes appropriate care for patients and reduces exposure to unnecessary blood transfusions.
 To reduce unnecessary clinical variation and morbidity and mortality associated with pre-operative anaemia, the Commission has established the National Patient Blood Management Collaborative (the Collaborative).

 A systematic review has identified an independent association between pre-operative anaemia and increase morbidity and mortality1, and an increased likelihood of red blood cell (RBC) transfusion2.
-As pre-operative anaemia management could reduce RBC transfusions and reduce post-surgery morbidity, mortality and length-of-stay in hospital1, the Collaborative will focus on improving the management of anaemia for patients having elective surgery.
-Elective gastrointestinal, gynaecological and orthopaedic surgery will be included in the Collaborative.
-The Collaborative will encompass the scope of the patient journey, from the time that the need for surgery is identified, through inpatient care, and then subsequent care back in the community.
+As pre-operative anaemia management could reduce RBC transfusions and reduce post-surgery morbidity, mortality and length-of-stay in hospital1, the Collaborative focused on improving the management of anaemia for patients having elective gastrointestinal, gynaecological and orthopaedic surgery.
+The Collaborative encompassed the scope of the patient journey, from the time that the need for surgery was identified, through inpatient care, and then subsequent care back in the community.

-NSQHS Standard 7: Blood and Blood Products aims to ensure that patients who receive blood and blood products do so appropriately and safely.
-To support appropriate PBM and the implementation of NSQHS Standard 7: Blood and Blood Products, the National Blood Authority (NBA) developed the Patient Blood Management Guidelines to assist clinicians in making decisions about the management of a patient’s blood.
-By facilitating the uptake of PBM and the NBA’s Patient Blood Management Guidelines, and supporting compliance with NSQHS Standard 7: Blood and Blood Products, the Collaborative, aims to improve patient care by optimising haemoglobin and iron stores by the time of elective surgery.
+The NSQHS Blood Management Standard aims to ensure that patients who receive blood and blood products do so appropriately and safely.
+To support appropriate PBM and the implementation of NSQHS Blood Management Standard, the National Blood Authority (NBA) developed the Patient Blood Management Guidelines to assist clinicians in making decisions about the management of a patient’s blood.
+By facilitating the uptake of PBM and the NBA’s Patient Blood Management Guidelines, and supporting compliance with NSQHS Blood Management Standard, the Collaborative, aims to improve patient care by optimising haemoglobin and iron stores by the time of elective surgery.

 Following a call for expressions of interest, 46 submissions were received from public and private hospitals, in most of the states and territories.
 Twelve teams from health services across Australia were selected to participate in the Collaborative.
 They covered both metropolitan and rural areas and include public, private and not-for-profit hospitals.
 Each health service was networked with public and private hospitals and general practitioners.